plinder-org/plinder/README.md

     - Added linked apo/pred structures to v2/links and v2/linked_structures
     - Added statistics requirement and other changes in the split to enrichment diversity in test set

-- 2024-04/v1 (Current): Version with redundancy removal by protein pocket and ligand similarity.
+- 2024-04/v1: Version with redundancy removal by protein pocket and ligand similarity described in the preprint.
 - 2024-04/v0: Version used to re-train DiffDock in the paper, with redundancy removal based on \<pdbid\>\_\<ligand ccd codes\>

 ## 🏅 Gold standard benchmark sets